HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{yperspectral} images(HSI) refers to a type of remote sensing data that captures surface features across a broader spectrum of wavelengths.
-HSI includes the spectral characteristics of objects reflecting or emitting light of different wavelengths, and its unique spectral characteristics enable it to store more comprehensive information.
-Therefore, HSI has applications in various fields, including remote sensing, object detection, classification, image processing, and more\cite{aburaed2023review,he2023object,jang2024m,yang2023iter,ding2023multi}.
+\IEEEPARstart{H}{yperspectral} images (HSI) capture highly discriminative surface features over an extensive spectrum and retain complex spectral information enabling its application in diverse tasks, such as remote sensing, object detection, and image analysis~\cite{aburaed2023review,he2023object,jang2024m,yang2023iter,ding2023multi}.
+Nevertheless, the ubiquity of noise—originating from sensor defects, atmospheric interference, and equipment malfunction, compromises the reliability and fidelity of HSI, impairing applications reliant on accurate spectral data.

-The presence of noise in HSI is a multi-faceted issue, stemming from an array of sources including sensor imperfections, atmospheric disturbances, extraneous light reflections from surfaces, and malfunctioning of the capturing equipment.
-These pervasive noise contributors significantly degrade the quality and precision of hyperspectral data, thereby undermining its dependability for real-world applications.
+As shown in Figure \ref{noise}, HSI noises manifest in various forms, such as Gaussian, stripe, deadline, impulse, speckle, Poisson noise, and a mixture of the above.
 As a result of such noise contamination, the integrity of data-driven outcomes, including classification, localization, and analytical tasks, is compromised.
-This can have detrimental consequences on the veracity and efficacy of decision-making processes that rely on HSI.
+This can have detrimental consequences on the veracity and efficacy of decision-making processes relying on HSI.
 In recognition of these challenges, the imperative to efficiently suppress noise from HSI is underscored.

-In contrast to traditional RGB and grayscale images, HSI contains a wealth of spectral information, posing two significant challenges: substantial redundancy in the spectral domain and computational burden associated with capturing long-range contextual dependencies.
-Prior assumptions about hyperspectral noise constrain traditional model-based approaches and require adjustments of different hyperparameters for varying scenes\cite{sun2018hyperspectral, LLRGTV, NG-Meet}.
-These limitations constrain their performance on real-world datasets and necessitate significant computational and temporal resources.
-Conversely, recent efforts leveraging deep learning networks have demonstrated superiority in hyperspectral denoising tasks, notably through architectures designed around convolutional neural networks(CNN) and transformer frameworks.
+Hyperspectral images surpass RGB and grayscale imagery with spectral richness but grapple with substantial spectral redundancy and computational demand from contextual dependencies.
+Despite model-based methods~\cite{sun2018hyperspectral, LLRGTV, NG-Meet} leading to a presumption of hyperspectral noise yield satisfactory results, they require constant fine-tuning of superparameters across different scenes and demand substantial computational and temporal resources, thus constraining their real-world implementation.
+Convolutional Neural Networks (CNN) based deep learning techniques~\cite{guan2022dnrcnn,qrnn3d} have shown potent potential in HSI denoising, despite inherent challenges such as static adaptability and local restoration biases due to the limited receptive field constrained by kernel size.
+On the other hand, Transformer architectures effectively addressed the limitations of receptive fields, leading to significant advancements in long-range dependency modeling and model performance~\cite{khan2022transformers,sst,sert}.
+However, the inherent computational and memory complexity of the self-attention mechanism employed by Transformers results in quadratic growth in computational burden and memory requirements as sequence length increases.

 \IEEEpubidadjcol